 According to the BLS, many journalists begin their careers with smaller publications or broadcast networks, often as general assignment reporters assigned to news that is pertinent to that outlet's audience.
 As they gain experience and build a portfolio of reports, they are assigned to more difficult and in-depth stories.

 After years of reporting, many journalists go on to become editors, producers, supervising reporters and even station managers and publishers.
 They may also have the opportunity to advance to larger networks and publications.

-Employment in the reporting and correspondence field is expected to decline 14% through the 2012-2022 decade, due to news organizations merging and the decrease in the number of newspaper readers.
+Employment opportunities in the reporting and correspondence field is expected to decline through the 2018-2028 decade, due to news organizations merging and the decrease in the number of newspaper readers.
 According to the BLS, employment prospects will be favorable with small local newspapers.
 The BLS also reports, however, that journalists with training or experience in online print and broadcast media can expect the best job opportunities in this highly competitive field.